Transparency issues

 Gamecube

 Now that we’ve discussed the basic outline of the lighting system used in the Dreamcast version, let’s compare it with the Gamecube version.
-The palette lighting system was completely removed in the ports.
-Thanks to the “SADX Preview” prototype that was leaked several years ago we can confirm that the palette lighting system was functional on the Gamecube sometime earlier, but it was removed from the final version.
-A more traditional, less sophisticated lighting system (I’m going to refer to it as the “Stage Lights” system) was set up in its place.
-According to the data found in SADX Preview (which allows to toggle between lighting systems), the new lighting system allows to use the following parameters:
+The palette lighting system was removed for stages but it’s still there for characters and objects.
+Thanks to the “SADX Preview” prototype that was leaked several years ago we can confirm that the palette lighting system was functional on the Gamecube sometime earlier even for stages, but it was removed from the final version.
+A more traditional lighting system was set up in its place.
+According to the data found in SADX Preview, which allows to toggle between lighting systems, the new lighting system uses the following parameters:

 This system clearly doesn’t allow as much creative freedom as 256 individual colors for each brightness index in the Dreamcast version.
 There is also no support for specular lighting, which means the level pieces can no longer have specular highlights/gloss.
 However, even with such a system in place it would’ve been possible to create environments that looked somewhat decent.
 After all, not all levels in the Dreamcast version use crazy multi-color light transitions or a lot of specular highlights.
 You can find some areas that look okay-ish in SADX Mystic Ruins, Hot Shelter and Lost World.
 Emerald Coast and Windy Valley also look alright because the original palettes for them were simple white-to-black gradients, which the new system can imitate easily.
 Other stages, such as Ice Cap, Red Mountain or Final Egg, feature much less vibrant environments than the Dreamcast version.

 The new lighting system is also broken in the PC version of the game.
 If you compare the screenshots from each version side by side (which you can do by going to individual level comparisons using the top menu), you can see how the PC version washes out the lighting even further and makes everything too bright.
 For example, in the Mystic Ruins it’s hard to tell what time of day it is without looking at the sky because the ground is lit up at all times.
 Station Square also looks almost the same during day and night.
+The original reason for this difference is that the PC version uses Direct3D 8 and its lights system, while the Gamecube version uses a different lighting formula that applies diffuse lighting last, making the result look more vibrant.
+In addition, the lighting data was altered for several stages in the PC version, which made the lights even brighter.
 This problem persists in all later ports of the game, including the nextgen console ports.
-So the Gamecube version is the only port where the replacement lighting system works correctly.
+As a result, the Gamecube version is the only port where the replacement lighting system works as intended.

 The downgrade described above happened with level lighting, but character and object lighting is different.
 The Gamecube version in particular has a pretty versatile system for character lighting, which was also per-pixel unlike the Dreamcast version which uses per-vertex lighting.
-Looking at the Preview prototype is helpful with understanding how it works:
+Looking at the Preview prototype can help us understand how it works.

 In the screenshot above you can see SADX Preview’s debug menu for character lighting.
 It visualizes character lighting using two gradients (diffuse and specular, just like palettes in the Dreamcast version) using a formula that takes in the following parameters: